aoe-elo/docs/src/intro.md

 ## License

-The aoe-elo design documentation is open-source licensed under the [GNU Free Documentation License v1.3 or later](./LICENSE).
+The aoe-elo design documentation is open-source and licensed under the [GNU Free Documentation License v1.3 or later](./LICENSE).